This page defines the key terms for ApsaraDB for ClickHouse. Review these concepts before configuring your cluster.

 Table

-A table is the basic structure used to store data.
-It consists of rows and columns.
-Each column represents a field, and each row represents a record.
+A table is the basic structure for storing data.
+It consists of rows and columns, where each column represents a field and each row represents a record.

 Data part

-A data part is a fragment of data stored on a disk and is the basic unit of data storage for a ClickHouse table.
-A new data part is generated each time data is written to a ClickHouse table.
-Each data part is self-contained, includes all columns and indexes for its portion of the data, and maintains data order.
-This design supports efficient merge and compression operations, which is crucial for high-performance query processing in ClickHouse.
+A data part is a self-contained fragment of data stored on disk.
+It is the basic unit of storage for a ClickHouse table.
+Each time data is written to a ClickHouse table, a new data part is generated.
+Each data part includes all columns and indexes for its portion of the data and maintains data order.
+This design enables efficient merge and compression operations for high-performance query processing.

 Enterprise Edition